-We have the facility to provide a separate security group to each service inside the VPC.
+We have the facility to provide a separate security group for each service inside the VPC.

 Suppose we launch an instance using the AWS CLI and we do not specify any security group then that instance picks up the default security group in the VPC.